movie

 You can omit information and the program will "intelligently" work things out.

-For example if you create and invoice for a customer but do not include any prices on the line items, then the program will apply pricing to that item, just as if you entered it into line 50 manually, so customer discounts, volume discounts, pricelists and so on all work "as normal".
+For example if you create and invoice for a customer but do not include any prices on the line items, then the program will apply pricing to that item, just as if you entered it into Sage 50 manually, so customer discounts, volume discounts, pricelists and so on all work "as normal".
 If you don't give an invoice number it will use the next available invoice number, if you don't give a department it will use the default department, if you use an S1 code and don't give a nominal it will use the default for the customer, if you don't give a tax code it will use the tax code of the product and obey any override tax codes set on the customer.

 You can also specify everything if you want and force the price. discounts, nominal codes, tax codes and so on to be what you want.